kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 If you are looking for pure Elm Single Page App with a JSON api, [haskell-servant](https://www.servant.dev/) is probably a more logical way to go.

-**Use Elm only when you start to think "I really need Elm for this".** That will keep the complexity down and let you use Elm for what it's great for.
+**In IHP, use Elm only when you start to think "I really need Elm for this".** That will keep the complexity down and let you use Elm for what it's great for.

 All this being said, the example in this tutorial is made extremely simple to make the process easier to follow.